-The academy defines as a minimum that a competent Fire Risk Assessor to be as follows:
+The academy defines as a minimum that a competent Fire Risk Assessor:

 - Holds NEBOSH National Certificate in Fire Safety and Risk Management, or equivalent. - Has a demonstrable experience in completing school/college Fire Risk Assessments. - Has a current DBS check.